zetareticoli/typesmith/README.md

 Download the file located in /dist/ folder choosing between default or minified version.
 Include in your project as normal CSS file.

 ### Include in your project
-Download the _swash.scss file and move it in your sass/scss folder.
+Download the _typesmith.scss file and move it in your sass/scss folder.

 ## License